Plantar Fasciitis

 As plantar fasciitis continues to go untreated, you will start to notice stiffness, tenderness, and even swelling.
 This is especially true in the mornings or after long periods of sitting.

-Suffering From Heel Pain?
 Call Our Austin, TX, Office Today

-Non-surgical Treatments For Plantar Fasciitis
+Non-surgical Treatments for Plantar Fasciitis

 Physical Therapy